The AWS Connector for SAP

 Many customers invest a lot in cloud data lakes hosted on AWS, Azure, or Google Cloud using proprietary solutions, Snowflake or Hadoop data lakes even though 70 % of their data is coming from SAP (S/4HANA, BW/HANA), SAP also offers a solution hosted on SAP Business Technology platform, the HANA Data Lake(HDL).

 For customers interested in creating a data lake on AWS from S/4HANA or BW/4HANA data, the AWS Connector allows writing to Amazon S3, providing sample programs for table extraction and ERP extractors.
 We recommend data extraction to Amazon S3 from SAP BW in complex extraction scenarios, exporting data from ODS/CDS or the InfoCubes themselves.
-At the same time, It is also possible to extract data using SAP SLT, integrating the AWS Connector with SAP SLT to enable data extraction to Amazon S3.
+At the same time, It is also possible to extract data using SAP SLT, integrating the AWS Connector with SAP SLT to enable data extraction to Amazon S3 for real-time scenarios

 |AWS Partner Network (APN) Blog||https://aws.amazon.com/es/blogs/apn/harnessing-the-power-of-aws-for-sap-workloads-with-apn-partner-linke/|